A Mary Suetopia

 - Everyone must dance to Bananarama!
 (American Dad!.
 Roger takes over as dictator of a small Caribbean island)

-- In The Adventuresof Jimmy Neutron episode, Tomorrow Boys, Jimmy and his friends, Sheen and Carl, were testing his time machine and finds a city under Libby’s control.
+- In the Tomorrow Boys episode of The Adventures of Jimmy Neutron: Boy Genius, Jimmy and his friends, Sheen and Carl, were testing his time machine and finds a city under Libby’s control.
 Under this, the people are required to watch many dance programs at certain time.
 The boys discovered Libby was given the Megalomanium by mistake on her birthday and must go to the future Jimmy and get him to rethink about science after marrying Cindy.